kansil/ProFAB/README.md

 - **isUser**: type = bool, default = False, If True, user data path must be defined in file else ProFAB data will be used if data names are introduced correctly.
 While *isFasta* = True, this parameter cannot be True at the same time.
 If *label* = False, names of files should describe label.
-As an example, content of input file "sample_inputs.txt" should be like that:
+As an example, The path described in input file must include these files:

-                    directory_to_file/positive_data.txt
+                    positive_data.txt
-                    directory_to_file/negative_data.txt
+                    negative_data.txt
     If **label** = True

-                    directory_to_file/data.txt
+                    data.txt

 - **delimiter**: type = str, default = "\t", a character to separate columns in file.
 - **name**: type = bool, default = False, If True, then first colmun